PRAgarawal/marsrover/README.md

         "url": "http://localhost:8080/photos/image/2018-06-02.jpeg"
     }

-   If no images are found for the given date, the `url` field will be empty.
+   If no images are found for the given date, the `url` field will be an empty string.

 ### Running the app
-Two environment variables are necessary in order for the application to run properly:
+Two environment variables should be configured in order for the application to run properly:
 - `BASE_URL`: This is the base URL of the application.
 Unless this is deployed remotely, this should typically be set to `http://localhost:8080`, which is also the default value.
 - `NASA_API_KEY`: Any API key generated on [the NASA website](https://api.nasa.gov/).

-#### Running directly
+#### Running the JAR directly
 Build and run with Maven from the root directory of the project:
 `./mvnw package && java -jar target/marsrover-0.0.1-SNAPSHOT.jar`